Berkeley Tool Lending Library

 CUSTOMERS LOVE

-Customers consistently praise the extensive selection of tools and kitchen appliances (mentioned in nearly all reviews), the helpful and friendly staff (noted frequently), and the valuable community resource the library provides (highlighted in several reviews).
+Customers consistently praise the wide selection of tools and kitchen appliances available (10 mentions), the helpful and friendly staff (8 mentions), and the library's value as a community resource (6 mentions).

 GOOD TO KNOW